Type: Trad, 50 ft (15 m)

 -none-

 Go to the north face of the Milepost (right side, if viewing from the road) and scramble up a few rocks to find 2 easy crack systems on the back of this rock.
-The left-most of these is French Flies (5.7) & the right is Chocolate Snake (5.6).
+The left-most of these cracks is French Flies (5.7) and the right crack is Chocolate Snake (5.6).

-Belay up top in a notch (body for a chock/anchor) or scramble over the cliff to the south side and scramble down to the bolt anchors above The Gettysburger and belay.
-Rap from the same anchors, or down-climb the north face.
-Retreat is a pain.
+Belay up top or scramble over the to the south side and down to the bolt anchors above The Gettysburger and belay.
+Rappel from the Gettysburger anchors, or down-climb the chimney on the side of the formation facing away from the road.

 A few nuts and cams